jcropsey-gatech/CS4641B-2021/docs/index.md

 	visualizer.fit(xDataFrame)        # Fit the data to the visualizer visualizer.show()

-A direct k-means analysis with $k = 2$ (from the elbow method) was performed on the scaled X data set.
+A direct k-means analysis with k = 2 (from the elbow method) was performed on the scaled X data set.
 The number of representatives in each cluster were tabulated to determine which cluster represented which disease status.

-A [Principal Component Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) (PCA) was performed with Scikit-Learn's PCA() over the entire X data set. $n$ was chosen to be 170 because that represented 95.1% of the variance observed in the data.
-Another k-means elbow analysis in the range of $k = \[2, 40\]$ was performed on the PCA transformed data.
+A [Principal Component Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) (PCA) was performed with Scikit-Learn's PCA() over the entire X data set. n was chosen to be 170 because that represented 95.1% of the variance observed in the data.
+Another k-means elbow analysis in the range of k = \[2, 40\] was performed on the PCA transformed data.
 Again k was chosen to be 2, and a k-means analysis performed.

 Under the assumption that PD is a collection of diseases due to heterogeneity in the rates of degeneration across the various neuroanatomical regions in patients, the PCA and subsequent k-means analysis was performed again, but with the PCA only fitted over the unaffected or the affected subsets of X. (Transformation was performed across the entire data set.)
 The goal was to identify a well-defined cluster of one of the disease states and then define the other state as everything else (i.e., universe - cluster).
 Due to the high explained-variance ratio when fitting PCA to unaffected data alone, an additional k = 6 k-means analysis was performed.